Heat exposure is a silent killer that claims hundreds of thousands of lives each year. As global temperatures rise, awareness is key.

 Unfairly, those bearing the brunt of devastating natural disasters are mainly those living in countries with the least emission levels.

-I’m no meteorologist, but a look at the weather trends indicates that the gap of climate disparity could be starting to close, with richer nations enduring their highest recorded temperatures yet.
+Iβm no meteorologist, but a look at the weather trends indicates that the gap of climate disparity could be starting to close, with richer nations enduring their highest recorded temperatures yet.

-As we make strides to take better care of the planet, we sometimes need a reminder to care for one another.
-That sentiment goes for high carbon-emitting companies and nations, too.
+As we make strides to take better care of the planet, we sometimes need a reminder to care for one another.Β That sentiment goes for high carbon-emitting companies and nations, too.

 Could this turning of the temperature dial be a catalyst for change?
-The answer is still pending – but there’s no doubt policy makers will be starting to feel the heat.
+The answer is still pending – but thereβs no doubt policy makers will be starting to feel the heat.

-I’m Jessica (She/Her).
-Originally from Bermuda, I moved to London to get a Master’s degree in Media & Communications and now write for Thred to spread the word about positive social change, specifically ocean health and marine conservation.
-You can also find me dipping my toes into other subjects like pop culture, health, wellness, style, and beauty.
+Iβm Jessica (She/Her).
+I’m the Deputy Editor & Content Partnership Manager at Thred.
+Originally from the island of Bermuda, I specialise in writing about ocean health and marine conservation, but you can also find me delving into pop culture, health and wellness, plus sustainability in the beauty and fashion industries.
 Follow me on Twitter, LinkedIn and drop me some ideas/feedback via email.

 We use cookies to ensure that we give you the best experience on our website.
 If you continue to use this site we will assume that you are happy with it.Ok